SpringBootSocialMediaApp/social-media-app/README.md

 - Register and log in securely
 - Create and view text-only posts
 - Maintain session state with logout functionality
-- *(Optional)* Send friend requests, accept/decline them, and like/unlike posts
+- Send friend requests, accept/decline them, and like/unlike posts

 The project adheres to:
 - **MVC architecture**